racket/racket/racket/src/cs/README.txt

 version (using the traditional Racket implementation) as the one you're trying to build.

-When you use `configure --enable-cs` or similar as described in "../README.txt", then a bootstrapping variant of Racket is built automatically.
+  Note: When you use `configure --enable-cs` or similar as described in "../README.txt", then a bootstrapping variant of Racket is built automatically.
 You can select a different Racket excutable by supplying `--enable-racket=...` to `configure`.

 The Chez Scheme build must also be sufficiently new.
-See "../README.txt" for information on obtaining Chez Scheme (when not using a source Racket distribution that includes Chez Scheme's source already).
+See "../README.txt" for information on obtaining Chez Scheme (when not using a source Racket distribution that includes Chez Scheme's source already), and see "Building Chez Scheme" below for building.

 ========================================================================